willmmiles/gitlab-ce-ldap-sync/README.md

 ...you will likely need to specify it as "ldapmain" for this setting.

+###### groupParent *(string)*

+Specify the name of the parent group to which LDAP groups will be synchronized as subgroups.
+If empty, LDAP groups are synchronized as top-level groups.

 ## Running

 Once you've configured this tool you can run it from a CLI using: